 The same colours appear in the overview ruler (the narrow strip on the right edge of the editor, next to the scrollbar) and minimap, so large changes are visible at a glance even in long files.

-When a file tab opens, the editor fetches both the working-tree contents and the committed version at HEAD (via git show HEAD:<path>).
-The diff is then computed client-side every time the editor buffer changes, so the markers always reflect the current buffer — including unsaved edits — rather than what is on disk.
+The markers always reflect the current buffer — including unsaved edits — compared against the version at HEAD that was captured when the tab opened.
 This gives you a live preview of what git diff will show once you save.

-If the file is untracked (not yet added to git) or the session's working directory is not a git repository (for example a scratch session not backed by one), the baseline is treated as empty and every line shows as an addition.
-That correctly represents the diff you would see once the file is first committed.
+If the file is untracked (not yet added to git) or the session's working directory is not a git repository (for example a scratch session), the baseline is treated as empty and every line shows as an addition.

-For pathologically large diffs (more than ~2.5 million cells in the line-diff table, roughly equivalent to a multi-thousand-line rewrite) the editor falls back to a single bulk "modified" hunk rather than per-region markers, so the editor stays responsive on huge files.
+For extremely large diffs (roughly a multi-thousand-line rewrite) the editor falls back to a single bulk "modified" marker rather than per-region markers, so the editor stays responsive on huge files.

 The ● dirty indicator in the editor toolbar and on the file tab tracks unsaved edits since the last load or save — it clears whenever you save.
 That is distinct from the gutter diff markers, which track differences against HEAD regardless of whether they are saved yet: